arkency/posts/posts/2019-09-23-heuristics-for-choosing-bounded-context-for-an-event-handler.md

 ```

 Which one to choose?
-Both fact and commands are something we usually consider a "public API" (where by public, I of course mean public for bounded contexts within organization, not public to the whole world.
+Both fact and commands are something we usually consider a "public API" (by a public, I mean public for bounded contexts within an organization, not public to the whole world.
 Or published language, how some would probably call it).

 ## Context maps

-First suggestion of my colleagues was: do what your context map tells you.
+The first suggestion of my colleagues was: do what your context map tells you.
 In that popular case of some eCommerce, there's a high chance that `Ordering` and `Shipping` are in upstream-downstream relation, `Ordering` being upstream one.
 Therefore, the Shipping should "adjust" to Ordering, so it makes sense that the handler is in the `Shipping` bounded context.

-On the other hand, we can imagine that we want refund the order when we receive information from shipping company that the package was destroyed, so we make a handler:
+On the other hand, we can imagine that we want refund the order when we receive information from the shipping company that the package was destroyed, so we make a handler:

 ```ruby
 module Shipping